 The company’s commitment to quality craftsmanship has remained unchanged since its founding, and today’s Martin guitars are still made using many of the same techniques that were employed almost 200 years ago, making them arguably the top of the heap for acoustic guitar brands.

-The Martin D-X1E might be the brand’s entry level model, but that doesn’t make it any less of a Martin.
-It brings all of the classic traits you’d expect, including a well balanced response that responds brilliantly to changes in touch.
-It features durable high pressure laminate construction, and Fishman MX electronics, complete with a under saddle piezo for accurate representation of its acoustic tones when played through an amp.
+The Martin D-X1E might be the brand’s entry-level model, but that doesn’t make it any less of a Martin.
+It brings all of the classic traits you’d expect, including a well-balanced response that responds brilliantly to changes in touch.
+It features durable high-pressure laminate construction and Fishman MX electronics, complete with an under saddle piezo for accurate representation of its acoustic tones when played through an amp.